 First a bit about vacuum in general.
 Vacuum is just volume without air molecules in it, and the reason a vacuum bag presses “down” on its contents is that the atmosphere (air, sky, all the clear stuff up there) weights a whole lot.
 We don’t feel it because we are “pressurized” from the inside to compensate and our bodies are designed to handle it.
 If you go way up in the air in a plane, the plane is pressurized to approximate the way it feels on the ground.
 Lesson: don’t vacuum bag yourself and don’t go out in space without a pressurized suit.

 So when you pull the air out of a vacuum bag, the air outside presses down on the outside of the bag with its full weight, which is approximately 14.7 lbs per square inch.
 That’s a lot!
 We can measure the amount of air removed from a vacuum bag relative to the air outside (atmospheric pressure) with a relative vacuum gauge.
-If you remove only some of the air inside a vacuum bag, the atmospheric pressure only pushed with a fraction of the potential 14.7 psi.
+If you remove only some of the air inside a vacuum bag, the atmospheric pressure only pushes with a fraction of the potential 14.7 psi.
 So you can adjust the vacuum level to tailor the pressure required for the job.

 Vacuum is measured by comparing the pressure inside the measured volume (vacuum bag) with either the air outside (atmospheric pressure) or absolute pressure (absolutely no air) with either a relative gauge or absolute gauge.
 Absolute gauges are more repeatable because the atmospheric pressure changes with the weather.
 Unless you are fussy or have a specific application, an absolute gauge is probably not necessary.
 I’ll get back to gauges later on.
 Here is a picture that shows pressure and vacuum and commonly used units of measure:

 Most vacuum pumps and gauges will use either torr, inches of mercury (inHg) or millibar.
 The capacity will be rated in cubic feet per minute (CF/M) or cubic meters per hour (CM/H) - this is a theoretical capacity.
 Most pumps can perform to their rating only at “free air” or no-load condition.
 As the vacuum level increases, the pump has to pull harder to remove air and the efficiency goes down.
-Be mindful of this as you look at pumps and be sure to ask manufacturers (or consult datasheets online) to get an idea how much drop to expect as vacuum levels increase.
+Be mindful of this as you look at pumps and be sure to ask manufacturers (or consult datasheets online) to get an idea how much drop in flow to expect as vacuum levels increase.

 The type of pump best suited to you need and budget will depend on what you need it to do.
 Here are a few use cases and the types of pumps that would be well suited to the jobs: